bunchbox/javascript-sdk/README.md

 The `activate` and `track` calls both return a Promise which usually does not need to be `await`ed.
 However, it is still important to think about how to handle rejected Promises.
-Under normal circumstances those rejections should never occurs.
-If, however, network problems arise `track` / `activate` naturally cannot succeed.
+Under normal circumstances those rejections should never occur.
+If, however, network problems arise, `track` / `activate` naturally cannot succeed.
 Hence, you should put `catch` in place to handle those situations as you like.
 One option would be to retry failed calls with exponential backoff.